Trusted

 The twins joined Harvard University, becoming members of the Porcellian Club and the Hasty Pudding Club.
 They also rowed at the university for four years and were part of the crew nicknamed ‘’God Squad’’.

-In 2003, the twins recruited Sanjay Mavinkurve, a programmer and friend at Harvard, to build the social network framework.
+• Later in 2003, the twins recruited Sanjay Mavinkurve, a programmer and friend at Harvard, to help build the social network framework.
 However, Sanjay left the project for Google after graduating.

-After Sanjay’s departure, the twins and Divya Narendra hired Victor Gao, another programmer, to develop HarvardConnection.
+• After Sanjay’s departure, the twins and Divya Narendra hired Victor Gao, another programmer, to continue developing HarvardConnection.
 Gao opted not to become a partner and worked for hire.
-When he left the project in the fall of 2003, he was paid $400 for developing the platform’s code.
+He was paid $400 for his work before leaving the project in the fall of 2003.

 Net worth

-According to Forbes, Cameron and Tyler Winklevoss have an estimated combined net worth of $5.4 billion and are ranked 1267th on Forbes’ Billionaires list.
+According to Forbes, Cameron and Tyler Winklevoss have an estimated combined net worth of $5.4 billion.
+As of Sept.
+3, 2024, both brothers are ranked 1260th on Forbes’ Billionaires list.

 Achievements

-The Winklevoss twins participated in the 2007 Pan-American Games and won silver medals in the men’s coxless four and gold in the eights event.
+The Winklevoss twins participated in the 2007 Pan-American Games, winning silver in the men’s coxless four and gold in the eights event.

 Tyler and Cameron Winklevoss were members of the United States Olympic Team at the 2008 Olympic Games in Beijing, China.
 They competed in the men’s coxless pairs event and finished sixth out of fourteen competitors.